What Is PlatformDeploy

 |Distribution Method||Bundled downloads.
 Web pages which may advertise it.|

 See If Your Device Has Been Affected by PlatformDeploy

 Malware Removal Tool

-PlatformDeploy Mac – Main Activity
+PlatformDeploy Mac – What Does It Do?

 PlatformDeploy is the kind of software that is very similar to other Mac adware we have seen, such as SkilledMarketing, WebBoostSearch and AdminRemote.
 The main problem with these applications is that they could begin to create different kinds of ads once they get installed on your Mac.
 Once PlatformDeploy is added, it modifies your browsers and may change certain settings in it, that may result in your browser displaying the following types of ads:

 Apps like PlatformDeploy can end up on your Mac by being automatically included in the setups of other freeware, like file converters, image editing apps, media players, and others.
 The outcome of this is that PlatformDeploy can drop cookies, pixels, tags and other trackers after it is installed on your Mac.
 These are small files used to get information concerning your browsing activity, such as:

 - Browser history.